Articles & Reading

 My Reflection

-One idea that resonated with me is that career decisions are rarely only professional decisions.
-They are also deeply personal decisions connected to purpose, energy, values, and the type of life someone wants to build.
+Career decisions are rarely only professional.
+They're deeply personal — connected to purpose, energy, values, and the type of life someone wants to build.

-I think many people reach points in their careers where they realize they are not simply looking for a different title or environment, but for work that better aligns with who they are becoming.
-That requires honesty, self-awareness, and the willingness to imagine a different future for yourself.
+Many people reach points where they realize they're not looking for a different title or environment, but for work that better aligns with who they're becoming.
+That requires honesty, self-awareness, and the willingness to imagine a different future.

 The Future of Data Literacy